Would you like to increase your confidence, particularly when you’re speaking to a group of people in person or on video?

 Someone is actually struggling right now because they have a problem that you can help them solve.

 That's not to add any pressure or guilt, but that was what helped me overcome fear and get out there in the world.

 You know enough to help someone solve a problem and if you have a smartphone, you can get on there in an instant and help provide solutions for people.

 Forget the judgment.
 It's ok if not everyone resonates with what you say.
 It doesn't matter - it's about the people that can be helped.

 Would you like to improve your confidence?

-Check out my events page to see what seminars or workshops I have coming up
+Check out my events page to see what events I have coming up.